nhsconnect/FHIR-NEWS2/pages/overview/overview_guide_versioning.md

 # Pre-release Labels #
 These labels will be taken from the GDS development process stages, and will be one of:

-**Experimental**: Early development/POC version of an product for early sight during discovery
+**Experimental**: Early development/POC version of a product for early sight during discovery

 **Alpha**: Initial test product, likely to change substantially, or be discontinued as the project develops